ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

       - getting the mid and end of the linked list
     - merging is a bit different where you have to keep track of the previous node
       - to attach the merged linked list

+## Maximum Sum Circular Subarray

+Topics: _Array, Kadane's Algorithm, Running Sum_

+- Use kadane's algorithm to find the maximum subarray sum
+  - First part is same as problem #53 Maximum Subarray
+- Now find the maximum sum of the circular array
+  - do this by finding the total sum
+  - then find the minimum sum of the subarray
+    - a continugous subarray that is the minimum sum
+  - subtract the values to get the maximum sum of the circular array
+  - do this because you want to maxmimize sum by minimizing "missing component"
+- Consider negative numbers edge case
+  - return the minimum of the circular sum and maximum subarray sum
+  - else just return them maximum of the two